k-nizy/Go-kigali/kigali-go/README.md

 # 🚍 KigaliGo - Smart Urban Mobility Platform

-A comprehensive public transportation solution for Kigali, providing real-time tracking, route planning, and fare estimation to improve urban mobility.
+It is a comprehensive public transportation solution for Kigali, providing real-time tracking, route planning, and fare estimation to improve urban mobility.

 ## ✨ Features